FREE Case Review (866) 588-0600

 Friable asbestos is especially dangerous.
 The term friable means that the asbestos crumbles easily, releasing asbestos fibers into the breathable air.
 An example of friable asbestos is acoustical ceiling and wall spray.

-Once inhaled, the asbestos fibers can cause many respiratory problems, including the development of mesothelioma.
-Asbestos fibers are very strong - too strong for the human body to break down.
+As stated by a 2021 study by the National Cancer Institute specified that once inhaled, the asbestos fibers can cause many respiratory problems, including the development of mesothelioma.
+Asbestos fibers are very strong – too strong for the human body to break down [4].

 Asbestos fibers can also be swallowed, lodging themselves in the digestive tract.
 This may also lead to disease.

 Though the government now heavily regulates worksites where asbestos is present, many asbestos companies fail to take the necessary steps to protect their employees from asbestos inhalation.
-Because of this, the threat of asbestos cancer remains a serious concern among many occupations.
+Because of this, the threat of asbestos-related disease remains a serious concern among many occupations.

-What follows are some of the occupations of individuals who are exposed to high levels of asbestos on a daily basis and may be able to file a mesothelioma lawsuit with a mesothelioma attorney:
+What follows are some of the occupations of individuals who are exposed to high levels of asbestos daily and may be able to file a mesothelioma lawsuit with a mesothelioma attorney:

 • Pipe Fitters